12 Types of Nonverbal Communication Definition and Examples

 For example, males tend to lean towards females in confined conditions, and females face away.

 Body movement is also part of body language or Kinesics nonverbal communication.
-Kinesics’ nonverbal communication includes body movement, facial expression, gesture, and posture.
-According to the statistic report, people use 7% of words, 38% voice, and 55% body language in communication.
+Kinesics' nonverbal communication includes body movement, facial expression, gesture, and posture.
+According to the statistics report, people use 7% of words, 38% of voice, and 55% of body language in communication.

 Elements of Kinesics in Nonverbal Communication